webOSArchive/accuweatherxml-proxy/readme.md

 # What Is This?

 Accuweather provided an XML-based API for more than a decade that is used by a bunch of legacy devices.
 Recently they deprecated the API in favor of a new (mostly non-free) JSON API, and have announced plans to shut down the old one.
-As of this writing, the endpoint is still up, but is not maintained and is returning mal-formed XML with increasing frequency.
+As of July 2023, the endpoint appears to be down permanently, after years of disrepair where it returned mal-formed XML with increasing frequency.

-This project provides a proxy that calls the new JSON API and return XML results structured to look like the old API.
+This project provides a proxy that calls the new JSON API and returns XML results structured to look like the old API.
 In effect, this is a compatibility layer for Accuweather, allowing older devices to continue to get Accuweather forecasts.
 Some limitations of the new API are present (forecasts are limited to 5 days), but generally keep things working the way they did a decade ago.
+I built it for [legacy webOS](https://www.webosarchive.org), but it should work for retro iOS and Android clients too.

 # Authentication and Authorization